Skip to main content

 Get certified in hidden student populations

 This graduate certificate focuses on populations whose members are not easily visually identified, do not generally have a formal voice in the system and who may be motivated to remain anonymous.
 Members of hidden populations often have experiences with socially stigmatizing trauma.
-Those currently considered to be hidden populations include those who have foster care and/or justice-involved experiences, who are survivors of sexual violence, who are recovering from drug or alcohol addiction, who face housing insecurity and/or who are considered Third Culture Kids/Individual.
+Those currently considered to be hidden populations include those who have foster care and/or justice-involved experiences, who are survivors of sexual violence, are or have been sex workers, who are recovering from substance addiction, who face housing insecurity who are seeking or sought abortion care in a state where deemed illegal and/or have undergone or in the process of gender reassignment.

 Overview